Arbitrary control over multimode wave propagation for machine learning: Discussion and Outlook

-We have introduced and demonstrated a 2D-programmable photonic chip comprising a lithium niobate slab waveguide whose refractive index distribution, $n(x,z)$ we can continuously program.
-The device design enables programming by massively parallel electro-optic modulation with approximately 10,000 degrees of freedom.
-We used our chip to perform neural-network inference by training the refractive-index distribution, and consequently the multimode wave propagation through the chip.
-To train the device, we developed a physics-based model of the chip's behavior, along with a data-driven refinement allowing the model to be sufficiently accurate that it supports backpropagation-based training \cite{wright-onodera-mcmahon2022nature}.
+We have introduced and demonstrated a 2D-programmable photonic processor comprising a lithium niobate slab waveguide whose refractive-index distribution, $n(x,z)$, can be continuously programmed.
+The device design enables programming by parallel electro-optic modulation with approximately 10,000 degrees of freedom.
+We used our chip to perform neural-network inference by training the refractive-index distribution and consequently the multimode wave propagation through the chip.
+To train the device, we developed a physics-based model of the chip's behavior, along with a data-driven refinement, allowing the model to be sufficiently accurate that it supports backpropagation-based training \cite{wright-onodera-mcmahon2022nature}.

-The predominant approach to building integrated photonic neural networks is to fabricate large arrays of discrete components (such as Mach--Zehnder interferometers, microring resonators, or phase-change memories) connected by single-mode waveguides \cite{shastri2021natphoton}.
-In contrast, we have adopted the conceptual approach of using wave propagation in distributed spatial modes \cite{Brady1991holographic, Hughes-fan2019SciAdv, khoram2019photonres, larocque2021opticsexp, Nakajima-Hashimoto-NTT2022neuralSE, gu-pan2023m3icro, nikkhah2024inverse}, which can be far more space-efficient \cite{larocque2021opticsexp, khoram2019photonres, gu-pan2023m3icro}.
-The device we have introduced gives a practical means to realize the vision of neural-network inference using programmable multimode wave propagation.
-Our prototype chip was able to perform neural-network inference with input vectors of dimension up to 49, which is larger than the capability of neural-network photonic chips reported in Refs.~\cite{shen2017natphoton,bandyopadhyay2022single,ashtiani2022nature,feldmann2021nature,huang2020demonstration,wu-feng2023natphoton} (see Appendix~\ref{sec:comparison_ONNs} for a detailed comparison).
+The predominant approach to building integrated photonic neural networks is to fabricate large arrays of discrete components connected by single-mode waveguides \cite{shastri2021natphoton}.
+In contrast, we adopted the conceptual approach of using wave propagation in distributed spatial modes \cite{Brady1991holographic, Hughes-fan2019SciAdv, khoram2019photonres, larocque2021opticsexp, Nakajima-Hashimoto-NTT2022neuralSE, gu-pan2023m3icro, nikkhah2024inverse}, and experimentally validated the theoretical predictions\cite{larocque2021opticsexp, khoram2019photonres, gu-pan2023m3icro} that this approach will be more space-efficient.
+Our prototype chip was able to perform neural-network inference with input vectors of dimension up to 49, which is larger than the capability of the neural-network photonic chips reported in Refs.\,~\cite{shen2017natphoton,bandyopadhyay2022single,ashtiani2022nature,feldmann2021nature,huang2020demonstration, wu-feng2023natphoton, Zhang-Liu2021NatureComms, pai2023experimentally}, and more space efficient than any of these chips based on networks of discrete components (see Supplementary Section 6 for a detailed comparison).
 This large input dimension enabled us to use our chip to perform MNIST handwritten-digit classification with a single pass through the chip, and without using any digital-electronic parameters.